Working with AppGyver Composer Pro, most of your time will be spent in the app builder.

 When a component is selected, a blue rectangle appears, visualizing the space taken by the component.

-Enter isolation mode (only for composite components)
+Enter isolation mode

 You can change the canvas size and target device via the top left dropdown.
 You can choose from a selection of mobile devices to see how your app will look on them, choose full screen mode for web development or enter a custom width.